Carlos Arango Vélez: Relationship with the Conservative Party

 Despite his defeat as a dissident liberal in 1942, his loyalty to conservatism made him a key player during the government of Ospina Pérez, who was elected president of Colombia in 1946 after the chaotic second government of López, who was forced to resign in 1945, leaving power in the hands of Pérez, his Interior Minister.

 As a result of the division of the Liberal Party, one sector supporting Gabriel Turbay's official candidacy, one Jorge Eliécer Gaitán's, and another Darío Echandía's, which never materialized, the conservatives regained power after losing it in 1930.
 Within the Ospina government, he held the position of Vice President of Colombia in 1946.

-His ties with the conservatives did not stop there; in 1951, his eldest daughter married Misael Pastrana, whom she met in 1950, when Arango was acting as Colombia's Ambassador to the Holy See and Pope Pius XI under then president-elect Laureano Gómez.
+His ties with the conservatives did not stop there; in 1951, his eldest daughter married Misael Pastrana, whom she met in 1950, when Arango Vélez was acting as Colombia's Ambassador to the Holy See and Pope Pius XI under then president-elect Laureano Gómez.
 In office, with the support of his now son-in-law, he renegotiated the terms of the papal concordat.

-He was appointed, by President Gómez, Colombia's Ambassador to Brazil, remaining in this position even during the dictatorship of Gustavo Rojas Pinilla, until his resignation in 1955, following the closure of the liberal newspaper El Tiempo (owned by Eduardo Santos) by the military government.
+President Gómez appointed him Ambassador to Brazil; he remained in this position even during the dictatorship of Gustavo Rojas Pinilla, until his resignation in 1955, following the closure of the liberal newspaper El Tiempo (owned by Eduardo Santos) by the military government.

 National Front

-After the dictatorship, in 1958, he was appointed by liberal president Alberto Lleras Camargo Colombia's Ambassador to, once again, the Holy See, this time under Pope Juan XIII, remaining in the office until 1960.
+After the dictatorship, in 1958, he was again appointed by liberal president Alberto Lleras Camargo as Ambassador to the Holy See, this time under Pope Juan XIII, remaining in the office until 1960.
 In 1969, he supported the candidacy of his son-in-law Misael Pastrana, who was elected in a disputed election on April 19, 1970.

 Final years

-Carlos Arango Vélez died in Bogotá on October 12, 1974, just months after his son-in-law left the presidency August 7, 1974.
+Arango Vélez died in Bogotá on October 12, 1974, just months after his son-in-law left the presidency on August 7, 1974.
 He was 77 years old and had been hospitalized for several days at the prestigious Shaio Clinic (Clínica de Shaio).
 The Liberal Party, President Alfonso López Michelsen, and the Ospino-Pastranista sector of the Conservative Party led his posthumous tributes.

 His remains were taken to the chapel at the traditional Gimnasio Moderno school, and currently rest in the Central Cemetery of Bogotá.

 Family

-Arango was the son of Carmelo Arango Martínez and his wife, Cristina Vélez Racero, both born on the Atlantic Coast of Colombia.
+Arango Vélez was the son of Carmelo Arango Martínez and his wife, Cristina Vélez Racero, both born on the Atlantic Coast of Colombia.

 Marriage

-Arango married María Vega Jaramillo, who was a member of several prominent families at the time of Colombia's Independence, with blood ties to Jorge Tadeo Lozano and even Antonio Nariño and Domingo Caycedo.
+Arango Vélez married María Vega Jaramillo, who was a member of several prominent families at the time of Colombia's Independence, with blood ties to Jorge Tadeo Lozano and even Antonio Nariño and Domingo Caycedo.

-María "Maruja" Vega was the granddaughter of Clementina Portocarrero Caycedo, who, in urn, was the great-niece of Domingo Caycedo through her mother Dolores Caycedo.
-Clementina was also the great-niece of Jorge Tadeo Lozano, through her father José María Portocarrero y Ricaurte, the great-grandson of Jorge Miguel Lozano, father of Jorge Tadeo.
+María "Maruja" Vega was the granddaughter of Clementina Portocarrero Caycedo, who, in turn, was the great-niece of Domingo Caycedo through her mother Dolores Caycedo.
+Clementina was also the great-niece of Jorge Tadeo Lozano through her father José María Portocarrero y Ricaurte, the great-grandson of Jorge Miguel Lozano, father of Jorge Tadeo.